top of page

 • 2 min read

-AFTER EXPERIENCING TWO DISAPPOINTING selections from my library over the holidays, I decided to revisit my 2013 memoir, From the Hip & Heart.
+AFTER EXPERIENCING TWO DISAPPOINTING book selections from my library over the holidays, I decided to revisit my 2013 memoir, From the Hip & Heart.
 I still had an early copy resting on top of my dresser. https://goo.gl/Uecvh6

 I also decided to read the chapters in random order.
 It was just a whim I had with no real rhyme or reason, so I bounced around the pages.
 It was rather a fun exercise.
-After a couple of chapters under my belt, I beamed in delight at the respectable composition I found in my pages.
+After a couple of chapters under my belt, I beamed in delight at the delightful composition I found in my pages.
 I was impressed with my effort; it brought a smile to my face and prompted even deeper reflections on the stories I wrote.

 These observations hit home to me even further after my brother expressed in a recent text that he increasingly judged books by the likability of the lead protagonist.